Superluminous supernova progenitors have a half-solar metallicity threshold: Results

 Further evidence for the preference of SLSNe to occur in low-metallicity environments is found in Fig. \ref{fig:Z-radius}, where we plot metallicity versus galactocentric distance of the SLSN event for the sample of \citet{Lu15}, who measured the SN position normalised to the rest-frame UV half-light radius ($r_{50}$) from \textit{HST} images.
 This sample comprises 7 host galaxies with metallicity measurements in the redshift range $0.12 < z < 0.65$, and 8 host galaxies with only mass measurements in the redshift range $0.74 < z < 1.6$.
 To obtain metallicities for these higher-redshift systems, we use a fit to the mass-metallicity relation for the lower-redshift systems: $Z_{\textnormal{g}}(\textnormal{KK04}) = 0.37\,\textnormal{log}(M_{*}) + 5.32$ (with a correlation of 0.92 and a $1\sigma$ scatter in $Z_{\textnormal{g}}$ of 0.11 dex).
 To account for the evolution in the mass-metallicity relation with cosmic time, we apply a shift in metallicity of $-0.16$ dex for host galaxies at redshifts around $z = 0.78$ and $-0.26$ dex for those around $z = 1.4$, following the evolution measured by \citet{Za14} for galaxies of stellar mass $\sim 10^{9} \Msun$.

 Fig. \ref{fig:Z-radius} shows a clear correlation between the host metallicity (in this case, measured with the KK04 $R_{23}$ method, since the \Ha and \Nii lines are out of the observed wavelength range) and SLSN offset.
 More precisely, we can say that there are no SLSNe found near the centres of high-metallicity galaxies.
-Systems with disturbed morphologies may contain low-metallicity pockets of gas where SLSNe could form or the true host galaxy may be kinematically distinct (as in the case of LSQ14mo, Chen et al. in prep). \cite{Sa15} showed that disk abundance gradients in spiral galaxies are common and universal when expressed in terms of effective radius, even down to absolute magnitudes of $M_g \simeq -18$.
+Systems with disturbed morphologies may contain low-metallicity pockets of gas where SLSNe could form or the true host galaxy may be kinematically distinct.
+For example, in the case of LSQ14mo, \citet{Ch16} found evidence for a possibly interacting system, with the SLSN lying in a smaller satellite galaxy that had a 0.4 dex lower metallicity than that of the main galaxy system.
+It is possible that an interacting galaxy system could induce gas flows triggering star formation in low-metallicity regions. \cite{Sa15} showed that disk abundance gradients in spiral galaxies are common and universal when expressed in terms of effective radius, even down to absolute magnitudes of $M_g \simeq -18$.
 This may also be an indicator that abundance variations are in play in lower luminosity galaxies, and indicates that the metallicity at a SLSN site could be lower than the integrated measured value.
 Therefore, even in galaxies with high integrated metallicities (such as the host of PS1-12bqf at $z = 0.52$), a sub-solar metallicity could still be present at the offset SLSN site.
-One observed example is SN~1999as, which has a large offset from its host centre (10.7 kpc; Schulze et al. in prep.).
+One observed example is SN~1999as, which has a large offset from its host centre \citep[10.7 kpc;][]{Le15}.
 Although a high host metallicity of 12 + $\log$(O/H) = 8.56 (PP04 N2) is measured, the metallicity measured at the SN location is more than 0.3 dex lower (12 + $\log$(O/H) $<$ 8.29) \citep{Lu15}.